tom-urkin/FIFO_Memory/README.md

 **FIFO memory TB:**
 	![FIFO memory TB](./docs/read_write_mix.JPG)

+The results shown here are of an asynchronous FIFO memory implementation.
+To simulate the synchronous simply change the 'TYPE' parameter in the [Synchronous_FIFO_TB](./Synchronous_FIFO_TB.sv) file.

 1. Continious writing of random data to the FIFO memory

 	**Continious writing operation (waveform):**